-Liam received his Ph.D. from Kansas State University where he studied under the legendary Robert D. Linder.
-He is Phi Beta Kappa.
-He is also a member of Phi Kappa Phi and Phi Alpha Theta.
+Liam received his Ph.D. from Kansas State University where he studied under the venerable historian Robert D. Linder.
+Liam is a member of Phi Beta Kappa.
+He is also a member of Phi Kappa Phi and Phi Alpha Theta honorary societies.
 Liam was the founding editor of the literary and cultural journal Mars Hill Review.

 Liam and his wife of forty-one years, Precious, reside in Overland Park, Kansas, USA.
 He and Precious wrote a book together entitled Grief (NavPress, 1995).
 They have two grown children and three grandchildren, all living on the West Coast.